The ATA Grand American is taking place July 31 - August 10. Check out these links for shooting results and videos from the ATA and on site vendors.

 Welcome the Atlantic Provinces Trapshooting Association's (APTA) website - the source for all things related to trapshooting in the Atlantic Provinces.
-Here you will find our affiliated clubs, local club results, and information on our annual Atlantic Provinces Trapshooting Championships - sponsored by the Amatuer Trapshooting Association.
+Here you will find our affiliated clubs, local club results, and information on our annual Atlantic Provinces Trapshooting Championships - sponsored by the Amateur Trapshooting Association.

-Start preparing for the Amateur Trapshooting Association shooting season by organizing some ATA Registered Shoots at your home club.
+Start preparing for the Amateur Trapshooting Association (ATA) shooting season by organizing some ATA Registered Shoots at your home club.
 ATA Registered Shoots do not have to be large or elaborate with prizes or marathon targets – get in the competition mode by holding a registered target event during any of your regular shoot days.
 It does not require a lot of extra effort to organize an ATA Registered Shoot but the rewards will be evident in your scores.
-Registered League Shoot and Big 50s are other options to acquire registered targets.
+Registered League Shoot and Big 50s are other options to register targets.
 In addition to shooting good practice targets you need to shoot ATA competition targets to improve your game.
 Try it, you will be surprised at the level of confidence it will bring to your shooting.